MichaIng/DietPi-Docs/docs/hardware.md

 ## RISC-V based SBCs

 The [RISC-V platform](https://en.wikipedia.org/wiki/RISC-V) is an open source ISA (instruction set architecture), where CPU or SoC device internals of the CPU core are transparent.
-This makes the technology interesting for combining it within the open source linux orbit.
+This makes the technology interesting for combining it within the open source Linux orbit.

 ### StarFive